 Clean your Gutters: Your gutters are more than likely filled with leaves and other debris left by the storm.
 It’s important to clean your gutters to help avoid unnecessary leaks or further damage to your roof and home.

-As we head into fall and winter in Vancouver, now is the time to make sure your roof is in the best condition possible so it can withstand any sort of unexpected weather that may pass through.
+As we head into fall and winter in Burnaby, now is the time to make sure your roof is in the best condition possible so it can withstand any sort of unexpected weather that may pass through.